rduplain/nixd/README.md

 can boot an environment on all of your target systems without worrying about dependencies.
-If you have detailed OS-level dependencies, write nixd scripts which verify them (in *check*) and print out instructions (in *install*) when they are not met (returning non-zero on *install* to halt execution).
+If you have detailed OS-level dependencies, write nixd scripts which verify them (in *check*) and print out instructions (in *install*) when they are not met (returning a non-zero exit status on *install* to halt execution).

 **Do** provide locally compiled packages like redis or mongrel2. **Do not** compile complex packages provided by your operating system -- use the tools